sass/sass-site/source/blog/035-security-alert-tar-permissions.md

   Migrator `.tar.gz` archives from the Dart Sass website and extracted them as the Unix root user.

-* Users who installed the `sass-embedded` package from npm as the Unix root user prior to version 1.54.5.
+* Users who installed the `sass-embedded` npm package as the Unix root user prior to version 1.54.5.

+* Users who installed the "non-native" version of the community-maintained `sass-embedded` RubyGems package as the Unix root user prior to version 1.56.2.

 * Users on multi-user systems who downloaded the stand-alone Dart Sass, Dart Sass Embedded, or Sass Migrator `.tar.gz` archives from the Dart Sass website and explicitly passed the `-p`/`--preserve-permissions` flag when extracting them.

+Users who installed Dart Sass via the `sass` npm package, Homebrew, or Chocolatey are categorically not at risk, nor are users on Windows.

 We strongly recommend that users in these vulnerable groups delete and re-install Sass.
 All the `.tar.gz` files on GitHub have been scrubbed to remove